denialromeo/4462-chess-problems/README.md

 If you'd like to use these problems for your own project, simply download [problems.json](https://raw.githubusercontent.com/denialromeo/4462-chess-problems/master/problems.json).
 Enjoy!

 To run this locally, run the below and then open `index.html` in your browser.
-(You may need Node 14.)

 ```
 npm install